Before the Academic Year

 - Administrators are strongly encouraged to engage in professional learning to support their Pre-AP implementation.

 - Use the Site Planning with Pre-AP Teachers facilitator guide to debrief the foundational learning experience with your teachers.
 This resource can be found in Pre-AP Classroom under Leader Resources.

-- Returning Pre-AP teachers and leaders are encouraged to engage with the professional learning for experienced teachers and leaders.
+- Returning Pre-AP teachers and administrators are encouraged to engage with professional learning.

 Manage Digital Support